Naereen/web-sphinx/firefox-extensions.en.rst

 * `Copy as Plain Text <https://addons.mozilla.org/en-us/firefox/addon/copy-as-plain-text/>`_ if you work a lot with Markdown or other markup languages,
 * `Markdown Here <https://addons.mozilla.org/en-us/firefox/addon/markdown-here/>`_ if you want to write fancy emails with Markdown,
 * `Mind the Time <https://addons.mozilla.org/en-us/firefox/addon/mind-the-time/>`_ allows to to precisely monitor the time you send on the web, each day, week and month, website by website.
+* `about:addons-memory <https://addons.mozilla.org/en-US/firefox/addon/about-addons-memory>`_ is simple but useful if your Firefox uses too much RAM: it adds a `<about:addons-memory>`_ page displaying the memory use of *each* addons.
+If one is using *way* too much RAM, maybe it's time to uninstall it!

 ------------------------------------------------------------------------------